 Tulips in the Dutch Garden in Holland Park, Kensington

-Now we think about it, it makes perfect sense that the Dutch Garden within Holland Park would know its way around a tulip or two.
+Now we think about it, it makes perfect sense that the Dutch Garden within Holland Park would know its way around a tulip display.
 Head for the centre of the park, behind the cafe and in front of Holland House, where a large enclosed area of the garden is divided into hedged flower beds with colourful tulips.

-Tulip displays at Ham House and Gardens
+Tulip displays at Ham House and Garden

 View this post on Instagram